digital-fabric/polyphony/docs/technical-overview/faq.md

 Instead, we have decided to make blocking operations implicit and thus allow the use of common APIs such as `Kernel#sleep` or `IO.popen` in a transparent manner.
 After all, these APIs in their stock form block execution just as well.

+## Why is Polyphony not split into multiple gems?

+Polyphony is currently at an experimental stage, and its different APIs are still in flux.
+For that reason, all the different parts of Polyphony are currently kept in a single gem.
+Once things stabilize, and as Polyphony approaches version 1.0, it will be split into separate gems, each with its own functionality.

+## Who is behind this project?

+I'm Sharon Rosner, an independent software developer living in France.
+Here's my [github profile](https://github.com/ciconia).
+You can contact me by writing to [noteflakes@gmail.com](mailto:ciconia@gmail.com).